 >> Read more: How to Bathe a Yorkie (And How Often)

 A puppy cut still looks great as it grows out.
 Max can easily go eight to 10 weeks (sometimes more) without a trim.
 This means less frequent haircuts for him and more money in my pocket.
+It also means your Yorkie won’t shed as much hair around the house, since it will be cut long before it dies.

 This Yorkie haircut works well for active dogs like Max who have little time for primping.
 But, if your Yorkie pal prefers elegance in the form of top-knots and bows, this may not be the style for your little furry friend.